brysonsf/eagles-volleyball-site/README.md

 # eagles_website
 A website designed for the Eagles Volleyball Organization in Halifax, NS, Canada.
 To support their programming, operations, and act as an information hub for their mission, values, and opportunities.
 Created in Angular/ TS HTML CSS

+The production / live version of this app can be found at https://eagles-volleyball-site.pages.dev/

 ## Developing